tbarlow12/tbarlow12.github.io/_posts/2018-4-29-the-difference.md

 One of them posed the question, *"What will you do if you don't get the money?"*

 My friend answered without hesitation, *"It will come out of my own pocket.
 I believe in this cause and it's something I'm willing to pay for if we don't get the funding."* I was as surprised as each of them.
 Which brings me to the next difference:

 - **Be willing to make *real* sacrifices** - It's not like he was made of money, either.
 He worked long hours at the hospital, but he also paid for his own education.
 In my mind, he was offering more than what seemed "reasonable" to the rest of us.
 A sacrifice is more than just giving up something.
 It's something that actually *hurts* that you do anyway because of your belief in a cause.
 He believed in the cause and was willing to hurt for it.

-## The Minutiae
+## The Work

 We each went about our duties, as busy as we were.
 We did our best to attend weekly meetings on our progress, where we'd identify any blockers and discuss solutions.
 It was *a lot* of work for everyone involved.

 We had team members over categories like Marketing, Social Media, Hospitality, Sponsorship, and others.
 I was the Director of Technology, which meant I would be responsible for the hardware lab, coordinating the schedule and tasks for all of our volunteers and oversee any technical mentoring that was needed.

 However, when it came time for the event, even though we still each owned our piece of the pie, we all pitched in to help each other and make it happen.
-This was something I'd heard from the great [John Wooden](/woodeinisms/), but that was reinforced in working with this team:
+This was something I'd read from the great [John Wooden](/woodeinisms/), but that was reinforced in working with this team:

 - **"It is amazing how much can be accomplished if no one cares who gets the credit.”** - No one was above helping anyone else with any activity.
-We all did our best to operate as a team rather than just make sure our responsibilities were covered.
-We all did everything from setting up chairs to serving snacks to running games to emcee the event.
+We all did our best to operate as a team rather than just make sure our own responsibilities were covered.
+We all did everything from setting up chairs to serving snacks to running games to renting hardware to schmoozing sponsors and everything else in between.

 ## The Iteration